Tech Radar logo

 import techRadar from './plugins/techRadar';

-const techRadarEnv = useHotMemoize(module, () => createEnv('tech-radar'));
+const techRadarEnv = useHotMemoize(module, () => createEnv('techRadar'));

 apiRouter.use('/tech-radar', await techRadar(techRadarEnv));